Was Jesus a Carpenter?

-Here, we take a closer look at Jesus the carpenter as he is depicted in the scriptures, and consider the possibility that what we know as carpentry might not be the same vocation that the young Messiah studied before he began his ministry.
+Here, we take a closer look at Jesus the carpenter as He is depicted in the scriptures, and consider the possibility that what we know as carpentry might not be the same vocation that the young Jesus studied before he began His ministry.

-Why Do People Say that Jesus Was a Carpenter?
+Why Do People Say Jesus Was a Carpenter?

-In either case, it would probably have been understood by the scriptures' original audiences that, yes, Jesus worked in carpentry.
-At the time it was common for a son to take up his father’s profession, and Matthew might have wanted to demonstrate that Jesus was trained in carpentry even if he was not currently engaged in the work itself.
+In either case, it would be interpreted by the scriptures' original audiences that, yes, Jesus worked in carpentry.
+At the time it was common for a son to take up his father’s profession, and Matthew might have wanted to demonstrate that Jesus was trained in carpentry even if He was not currently engaged in the work itself.

 Was Jesus a carpenter?
 He was, but that doesn’t necessarily mean what we sometimes assume it means.

 What Did ‘Carpenter’ Mean in Ancient Jerusalem?